 According to a 2014 survey by US furniture maker Steelcase, 72% of people felt self-conscious about their image on video and 58% obsessed over the fact that they appeared washed out or tired.“People tend to behave in a very forced and formal way during telepresence meetings,” senior design researcher Ritu Bajaj wrote in the report. ”They sit up very straight as if they’re TV news anchors and are reluctant to move.”

-Something as seemingly trivial as wild hair can have a significant impact.
 In the US alone, the number of regular work-at-home employees has increased by 103% since 2005, according to the latest Global Workplace Analytics data.
 About a quarter of the US workforce telecommutes with some frequency.
 And as geographically-separated teams meet through realtime video, something as seemingly trivial as wild hair can have a significant impact: People who are distracted or embarrassed by their appearance on camera can lose focus on the discussion, and miss fully engaging with colleagues or interviewers.

 Designing away the “appearance barrier”